jasonregj/configure-ad/README.md

 <h2>Deploy Active Directory</h2>

 <p>
-Now that we have both VMs created, we'll remote desktop login to both and test connectivity for both by opening the Windows Command Prompt and "ping" the private IP of DC-1 from Client 1 by typing 'ping -t 10.2.0.4 (DC-1's private IP address).
+Now that we have both VMs created, we'll remote desktop login to both and test connectivity for both by opening the Windows Command Prompt and "ping" the private IP of DC-1 from Client 1 by typing 'ping -t 10.2.0.4' (DC-1's private IP address).
 </p>

 <p>
 <img src="https://i.imgur.com/4IoFAOf.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
-We see that we get a "timed out" response which mean DC-1's firewall settings have disabled ICMP.
+We see that we get a "timed out" response which means DC-1's firewall settings have disabled ICMP.
 We can go to DC-1's "Windows Defender Firewall" and enable pinging by enabling in and outgoing ICMP messaging.
 <p>
 <img src="https://i.imgur.com/LqTMz8S.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <br />

 <p>
-Now let's install Active Directory on DC-1.
+Ping DC-1 from Client 1 again.
+This time you shoud see ping success with 4 messages sent and 0 dropped.
 <p>
 <br />

 <p>
-Now let's install Active Directory.
+Now let's install Active Directory on DC-1.
 Open Server Manager from the Start button on DC-1 and select 'Add Roles and Features'.
 </p>

 <p>